When to File Your FAFSA

 - This tool will automatically input all pertinent data into the FAFSA, eliminating errors related to income.

 - You will have to update your wage information manually as that is not part of the retrieval tool.

 FAFSA Helpful Hints and Links

 - Have questions?
 Need assistance in completing the FAFSA?
 Great news!
-Trained financial aid professionals are available to help you through virtual FAFSA Workshops every first Monday of the month through June 7, 2021.
-Click here for more information.
-Assistance is also available in Spanish.
-Click here for more information.
+Trained financial aid professionals are available to help you through virtual UNM FAFSA Workshops every Tuesday and Thursday and through Money Mondays held each Monday now through December.

 - UNM’s Priority deadline for filing the FAFSA is January 5, submitting after this date can exclude you from certain types of priority aid.
 You must also submit any required additional documentation by February 1 in order to be considered for priority aid.